sagemath/sage-archive-2023-02-01/src/doc/en/prep/Intro-Tutorial.rst

   .. image:: media/RunCellIcon.png
       :align: center

-  Or one can use the keyboard shortcut of holding down the Shift key while you press the Enter key.
-We call this "Shift\-Enter".
+  Or one can use the keyboard shortcut of holding down the :kbd:`Shift` key while you press the :kbd:`Enter` key.
+  We call this :kbd:`Shift` + :kbd:`Enter`.

 Sage prints out its response just below the cell (that's the ``4`` below, so Sage confirms that :math:`2+2=4`).
 Note also that Sage has